Rajat5991/2-bit-Counter-for-branch-prediction/README.md

  Paper Link: https://dl.acm.org/doi/pdf/10.1145/146628.139709

+ NOTE: A2 is used in zsim already, we need to add codes to implement the A3 state diagram.
+We will need to modify ooo_core.h to implement the state diagram.

 #  System Requirement

 Linux operating system is required in order to use the zsim.
 Do not use Cygwin, Mac OS X is not supported.